jlouis/corona/README.md

 The data are in a pretty bad shape:

 * CSV files contains byte-order marks.
-This is not useful.
+This doesn't make sense for CSV files.
 * There are files with CRLF and LF endings in here, making the data set inconsistent.
 * There are 3 ways of representing dates, none of which are standard.
+* Some files contains lat/long coordinate data, and some don't.
+* Some fields have no whitespace trimming.

 The program runs through the lines and normalizes them.
-In particular, it represents time stamps as RFC3339.
+In particular, it represents time stamps as RFC3339 (UTC), which should remove most problems with date parsing.